odoo/odoo/doc/reference/javascript_reference.rst

   - create_text: allow the customization of the text displayed when adding a new record
+  - link: domain determining whether or not records can be added to the relation (default: True).
+  - unlink: domain determining whether or not records can be removed from the relation (default: True).

 many2many_binary (FieldMany2ManyBinaryMultiFiles)
   This widget helps the user to upload or delete one or more files at the same